timelsass/customizer-social-icons/readme.txt

 = Q: I don't get it.
 What do I do? =

-A: Don't worry!
+**A**: Don't worry!
 Customizing a site for a new and even experienced user can get complicated and be frustrating.
 This plugin utilizes the native WordPress menus system to transform your social media links into social media icons.
 To get there follow these steps:

 1. Click on "Customize" to get to the WordPress Customizer.
 2. Click on the tab that says "Menus".